 58. The Crypt at Bleeding Heart – East London

 Home to historic royalty since the 16th century, the team at The Crypt at Bleeding Heart sure do know how to hold an extravagant do.
-Standing at 600 years old, this historic wedding venue has a charming and magical ambience.
+Standing at 600 years old, this historic wedding venue has a charming and magical ambience that guests won't forget in a hurry.

-59. The Bell Inn – Ticehurst, East Sussex
+59. The Bell in Ticehurst – Ticehurst, East Sussex

 This unusual wedding venue in Ticehurst is anything but ordinary.
 It’s designed to look as though an eccentric nobleman has travelled the world and filled the place with his discoveries.
-If you love the idea of vintage typewriters, old novels and mismatched chandeliers forming part of your wedding day décor, you have to consider the Bell Inn.
+If you love the idea of vintage typewriters, old novels and mismatched chandeliers forming part of your wedding day décor, you have to consider The Bell in Ticehurst.
 It’s worth checking out the incredible bridal suite too.

 READ MORE: The Most Beautiful Bridal Suites